Article 20 is a safeguard against arbitrary conviction

 Citizen's Fundamental rights

-Citizen’s Fundamental rights Citizen’s Fundamental rights: Indian Constitution guarantees six Fundamenta Rights to all of its citizens.
-They are enshrined in Part III of the Constitution of India as Articles 12 to 35.
+Fundamental Rights of Citizens Fundamental Rights of Citizens: The Indian Constitution provides six Fundamental Rights to every citizen.
+They are incorporated in Part III of the Indian Constitution as Articles 12 through 35.
 Articles 12 to 35.
-Fundamental rights concept is Nehru’s brainchild Originally the concept of granting fundamental rights to the future citizens of … Read more
+The idea of fundamental rights is a creation of Nehru Jawaharlal Nehru first proposed the idea of providing … Read more